 Evergreen trees are a staple of cold climates.
-Not only are they often very cold hardy, they stay green through even the deepest winters, bringing color and light to the darkest months.
+Not only are they often very cold-hardy, but they also stay green through even the deepest winters, bringing color and light to the darkest months.
 Zone 5 may not be the coldest region, but it’s cold enough to deserve some good evergreens.
-Keep reading to learn more about growing evergreens in zone 5, including some of the best zone 5 evergreen trees to choose.
+Keep reading to learn more about growing evergreens in zone 5, including some of the best zone 5 evergreen trees to choose from.

 Evergreen Trees for Zone 5

 While there are many evergreens that grow in zone 5, here are some of the most favored choices for growing evergreens in zone 5 gardens:

 Arborvitae – Hardy down to zone 3, arborvitae is one of the more commonly planted evergreens in the landscape.
 Many sizes and varieties are available to suit any area or purpose.
 They are especially lovely as standalone specimens but make great hedges too.

 Silver Korean Fir – Hardy in zones 5 through 8, silver Korean fir tree grows to 30 feet (9 m.) in height and has striking, white-bottomed needles that grow in an upward pattern and give the whole tree a beautiful silvery cast.

 Colorado Blue Spruce – Hardy in zones 2 through 7, Colorado blue spruce reaches heights of 50 to 75 feet (15-23 m.).
 It has striking silver to blue needles and is adaptable to most soil types.

 Douglas Fir – Hardy in zones 4 through 6, Douglas fir grows to heights of 40 to 70 feet (12-21 m.).
 It has blue-green needles and a very orderly, pyramidal shape around a straight trunk.